 Q. What kind of sailing experience should the skipper and crew have?

-If you are racing in one of the Three Long Courses, you must understand how the Traffic Separation Scheme works in the Strait of Juan de Fuca.
+If you are racing in one of the Three Long Courses, you must understand how the Traffic Separation Scheme works in the Strait of Juan de Fuca – see representation in NOAA chart 18480.

 Also, the Swiftsure Committee will be pleased to introduce you to an experienced Swiftsure sailor who will act as your mentor as you prepare for the race.
 Email the Race Event Chair, and we will introduce you to someone in your area.

-Swiftsure also recommends that skippers have taken the Offshore Personal Survival “Safety at Sea” course; Sail Canada-World Sailing Approved and the US Sailing Association, but this is not a mandatory requirement.
+Swiftsure recommends that skippers have taken the Coastal or Offshore Personal Survival Course “Safety at Sea”; Sail Canada-World Sailing Approved and the US Sailing Association, but this is not a mandatory requirement.

-Q. What is a race tracker and why is it required for the Three Long Courses?
+Q. What is a race tracker and why is it provided for the Three Long Courses?

 Q. How much lead time is required to prepare my boat and acquire all safety equipment?

 A. It’s a good idea to start your preparations early.
-You may need to order some items (e.g. sail number banners to be affixed to lifelines) or borrow some safety gear.
+You may need to order some items (e.g. sail number banners to be affixed to lifelines) or acquire some safety gear.

-You fly on your backstay a numeral pennant indicating the race in which you are competing.
-The yachts racing in the Swiftsure Lightship Classic race must fly numeral pennant 1; those in Cape Flattery Race must fly numeral pennant 2; those in Juan de Fuca race for Multihulls must fly numeral pennant 3; those in Juan de Fuca Race for Monohulls must fly numeral pennant 4, those in Inshore Racing Division must fly the numeral pennant5, and those in Inshore Cruising Division must fly numeral pennant 6.
+You will fly a numeral pennant on your backstay indicating the race in which you are competing.
+The yachts racing in the Swiftsure Lightship Classic race must fly numeral pennant 1; those in Cape Flattery Race must fly numeral pennant 2; those in Juan de Fuca race for Multihulls must fly numeral pennant 3; those in Juan de Fuca Race for Monohulls must fly numeral pennant 4, those in Inshore Racing Division must fly the numeral pennant 5, and those in Inshore Cruising Division must fly numeral pennant 6.

 Q. Where can I find information about the race courses?